prycey77/CV/README.md

 #### Team player

-I believe bieng a good team player is more important than expertise.
+I believe being a good team player is more important than expertise.
 During my career as a musician and my time at Makers I learned the value of following Agile practices while maintaining good humor - even in high pressured situations.

 #### Leadership